Comingle/OSSex/slate/index.md

 unsigned int OSSex::getInput(int inNumber);
 ```

 This is a wrapper for `analogRead()`.
 On a Mod, you can read from either input 0 or input 1, and this corresponds to the inputs available on the Hacker Port.
-See the <a href="/#hacker-port">Hacker Port</a> section for more info.
+See the <a href="#hacker-port">Hacker Port</a> section for more info.

 ## `attachClick`, `attachDoubleClick`, `attachLongPressStart`, `attachLongPressStop`, `attachDuringLongPress`